 Congratulations, you have passed the exam, and now you are a Dutch citizen!

 However, the Dutch nationality (naturalization), so a Dutch passport has more requirements.
 Read about in IND Dutch citizenship

 Being a Dutch citizen allows you, in the first place, to work wherever you like in the Netherlands, in employment or self-employment.
 As well you are free not to work.

 Secondly, you are entitled to all forms of social assistance

 Thirdly, you pay statutory tuition at Dutch universities the same amount as EU citizens.
 As long as you are a non-EU citizen you pay institutional tuition- different at each educational institution but considerably higher than the statutory tuition always.

 Besides, you are permitted to live 12 months outside Europe and 6 years inside Europe without losing your Dutch rights when you return to the Netherlands.

 Which Exam?
 Up to January 2024, there are three!

-This blog has been published in June 2021.
+This blog has been revised in February 2022.
 From January 1st.
 2022, the Civic Integration exam requires language level B1 for those who entered the Netherlands after that date.
 For expats who arrived in the Netherlands before that date the required language level stays A2. – up to January 1st, 2023.
 Total beginners need 6 months to reach level A2.